vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 title:  Using approximate nearest neighbor search to find similar products
 date: '2021-02-16'
 author: jobergum
-tags: []
+image: assets/2020-12-18-using-approximate-nearest-neighbor-search-in-real-world-applications/nn.png
-excerpt: Using approximate nearest neighbor search
+excerpt: Approximate nearest neighbor search demonstration using Amazon Product dataset
+skipimage: true
 ---

 In this blog we give an introduction to how to use the